Building the ports

 After that, open build.gralde file from the app module and sync the project.

-If you lucky enough to not encouter errors or troubles in the previous steps, you can click the hammer on the top panel or press Ctrl+F9 to build the project.
+If you lucky enough to not encounter errors or troubles in the previous steps, you can click a hammer on the top panel or press Ctrl+F9 to build the project.
 The output APK will be in the app/app/build/outputs/apk/debug folder.

 By default the debug builds that support only ARMv8 (arm64) architecture will be generated.
 If you want to make a debug build for another architecture, you need to change the targets field in the cargoNdk.buildTypes.debug section (it is located at the end of build config).